 Another Father Ryan parent, Jill Bacchus, asked me to sing the Anthem at the opening of the Tennessee Society of Certified Public Accountants, for which she was the current president.
 The meeting was downtown, inside the (old) Nashville Convention Center, across Fifth Avenue North from the Ryman Auditorium.

 We met in in a close, window-less conference room, but I could sing on a raised platform through a good microphone.
 Singing in a room like this requires a different kind of control.
 Unlike singing in a big stadium where I need to fill up the expansive space with lots of sound, singing indoors is more about breathing and pitch control.
-I need to keep my energy up so to stay on pitch, but not too loud that I would overwhelm the room.
+I needed to keep my energy up so to stay on pitch, but not too loud that I would overwhelm the room.

 Another closed-room Anthem was at the Marriott in Brentwood when I sang for the Senior Leadership of LifePoint Hospital’s twenty largest hospitals.
 Eric Deaton, the fun-loving CEO of Danville Regional Medical Center and husband of my THS classmate Rives Blanton Deaton, asked me to sing before his presentation.
 I sang the Star Spangled Banner during a PowerPoint of rotating patriotic images before the final image being an aerial view of Danville Regional, the “All American Hospital!” 🙂